 Community Development Lending & Investment

 KeyBank Community Development Lending and Investment (CDLI) provides more than capital solutions.
 It’s a much-needed investment for affordable housing and community development projects in urban and rural communities across all 50 states.
 Affordable housing owner-operators and developers looking to build, acquire and preserve affordable housing come to us because we know how to move complicated deals over the finish line.
 Our clients leverage Key’s broad, fully integrated platform.
-In addition, we can help assemble innovative and complex financing in partnership with multiple for-profit, nonprofit and government entities.
+In addition, we can help assemble innovative and complex financing in conjunction with multiple for-profit, nonprofit and government entities.
 Helping communities thrive is more than our business, it’s our mission.

 Our suite of services includes:

-- Federal Home Loan Bank Programs
+- Federal Home Loan Bank programs